Aliases for CDIPT Gene

 GeneCards Summary for CDIPT Gene

 CDIPT (CDP-Diacylglycerol--Inositol 3-Phosphatidyltransferase) is a Protein Coding gene.
-Diseases associated with CDIPT include fibromuscular dysplasia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include carbohydrate binding and diacylglycerol binding.
+Diseases associated with CDIPT include Alpha-1-Antitrypsin Deficiency and Dentin Caries.
+Among its related pathways are Inositol phosphate metabolism (KEGG) and Glycerophospholipid biosynthesis.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and manganese ion binding.
+An important paralog of this gene is TMEM269.

 Catalyzes the biosynthesis of phosphatidylinositol (PtdIns) as well as PtdIns:inositol exchange reaction.
 May thus act to reduce an excessive cellular PtdIns content.
 The exchange activity is due to the reverse reaction of PtdIns synthase and is dependent on CMP, which is tightly bound to the enzyme.